 Individual research with practical application is conducted under the direction of members of the music education faculty.
 A written proposal, formal lesson plans and a formal research paper that outlines theoretical foundation, similar research studies and the outcomes, teaching presentation and oral defense is required.
 Continuous registration is required in the fall and spring semesters after initial registration.
 May be repeated for credit, but a maximum of four credits fulfills degree requirements.
-Prerequisite: CONR 601 or permission of the instructor.
-Formerly listed as MUED 698.
+Prerequisite: CONR 601.
 One, two or three credits.